larchermat/ObfuscationAPI/README.md

 If one intends to use the extended pipeline for producing the logs of the executions, instead of manually calling the applyTransformation method, simply call the methods to add the desired transformations and then call startSampling.
-The logs will be generated under the logs folder in the root directory; once the logs are created, the LogParser class can be used to generate trace.xes files parsing the log.txt files
+The logs will be generated under the logs folder in the root directory; once the logs are created, the LogParser class can be used to generate dataset.xes files with partial traces, parsing the log.txt files

 ## Repository structure